Hi. I’m Susan and I want to share how I got help with eczema that cropped up after the birth of my son.

-Controlling the eczema on my legs was a much more difficult job.
+Getting help with eczema on my legs was a much more difficult job.
 Over time I have developed knowledge and habits that for the most part have solved the problem of eczema on my legs as well.
 But if I slack off or don’t listen to my body I can still have flareups.

-My Eczema Action Plan
+My Action Plan for Help with Eczema

-Eczema is an auto immune disease.
+I believe eczema is an auto immune disease.
 Once you have it, it is not a question of curing it but of controlling it.
 I share here what I have found to work for me.
 I think you will find many of these suggestions helpful, but you may have to adjust them some to work for you!

 - THE #1 GOAL WITH BATTLING ECZEMA IS TOO MINIMIZE OR ELIMINATE THE ITCHING SO YOU DON’T SCRATCH.

 - Once you start SCRATCHING it’s pretty much all over but the Fat Lady singing.
 It’s Really HARD to Stop!!

 Here are my suggestions, tips and observations to help reduce the itching, so as to reduce the scratching.
 You HAVE to stop scratching so that your skin can actually start healing!